 Low dislocation density Ge wafers grown by a vertical gradient freeze (VGF) method used for the fabrication of multi-junction photovoltaic cells (MJC) have been studied by a whole wafer scale measurement of the lattice parameter, X-ray rocking curves, etch pit density (EPD), impurities concentration, minority carrier lifetime and residual stress.
 Impurity content in the VGF-Ge wafers, including that of B, is quite low although BO encapsulation is used in the growth process.
 An obvious difference exists across the whole wafer regarding the distribution of etch pit density, lattice parameter, full width at half maximum (FWHM) of the X-ray rocking curve and residual stress measured by Raman spectra.
 These are in contrast to a reference Ge substrate wafer grown by the Cz method.
 The influence of the VGF-Ge substrate on the performance of the MJC is analyzed and evaluated by a comparison of the statistical results of cell parameters.

-For more information,please visit our website: www.powerwaywafer.com, send us email at firstname.lastname@example.org or email@example.com
+If you need more information about Germanium wafers,please visit our website:www.qualitymaterial.net ,and send us email at firstname.lastname@example.org or email@example.com.